Efficient Quantum Work Reservoirs at the Nanoscale: Beyond deterministic work

 \section{Beyond deterministic work}

 This section generalizes two-level work reservoirs in such a way that initial and final thermomajorization curves coincide.
-This achieves zero entropy production for the transition.
+This achieves arbitrarily small entropy production for a transition.
 Before the general case, though, we first review an elementary example to give a simple picture.